micmejia/bible-dump/NKJV/Numbers/Num 36.md

 They were married into the families of the children of Manasseh the son of Joseph, and their inheritance remained in the tribe of their father's family.

 ###### 13
-These _are_ the commandments and the judgments which the Lord commanded the children of Israel by the hand of Moses in the plains of Moab by the Jordan, _across from_ Jericho. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Numbers 36:6 Lit. _be wives to_
+These _are_ the commandments and the judgments which the Lord commanded the children of Israel by the hand of Moses in the plains of Moab by the Jordan, _across from_ Jericho.